githubgeeker/change_gdm_background/README.md

-Thanks for use my script, hope you like it!
+Thanks for use my work, hope you like it!